\1\n \1

 Can I resize images before encoding?

 Yes.
 Enable the "Resize image before encoding" toggle to reveal width and height fields.
 The aspect ratio is locked by default, so changing one dimension automatically adjusts the other to maintain proportions.
-You can unlock the aspect ratio for custom dimensions.
+You can the aspect ratio for custom dimensions.
 Resizing uses the browser's Canvas API for high-quality image scaling and produces a smaller Base64 output, making it practical for creating inline thumbnails.

-Last verified working: March 19, 2026 by Michael Lip
+March 19, 2026 by Michael Lip

 Update History